kubedb/docs/docs/guides/redis/concepts/redis.md

 ```

 ### spec.autoOps
-AutoOps is an optional field to control the generation of versionUpgrade & TLS-related recommendations.
+AutoOps is an optional field to control the generation of version update & TLS-related recommendations.

 ### spec.version